melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 - Finding more V_A(W) here than elsewhere - maybe because the varous components of fitness are compounding

 [need to finish]

+### Hufbauer, R.A. et al. 2015.
+Three types of rescue can avert extinction in a changing environment.

+- Brown and Kodric-Brown's rescue effect: immigration (esp. human-facilitated) averting extinction in small threatened populations (esp. if inbred or in degraded hab)
+- **Demographic rescue** more individuals in population (more resistant to stochastic fluctuations, fewer Allee effects)
+	- fitness effects: may allow for more time for adaptation, or may introduce maladaptation
+- **Genetic rescue** increased population fitness du to contributions from immigrants (less inbreeding, more genetic variation)
+- **Evolutionary rescue** is the result of a population adapting on its own from standing variation
+	- however immigrants can enhance the speed of adaptation
+- What are relative strengths of these?
+Demographic vs./in addition to genetic processes
+- This study: experimental partition of demographic and genetic effects in a challenging environment
+	- Size treatment: 50 vs. 150
+	- Treatments:
+		- Evolutionary (no migrants)
+		- Demographic (population size increased - same source pop)
+		- Genetic (genetic variation added - demographic substitution)
+##### Results
+- Only large populations to go extinct were evolutionary ones (i.e. no immigration)
+- More extinctions in small populations (as expected) including in all treatments
+- In early generations, slight population growth rate advantage to demographic-treatment populations (avoiding Allee effects)
+	-  in subsequent gnerations, demographic advantage fell (compared to evolutionary rescue treatment)
+	- in subsequent generations, genetic effects led to substantial increases in growth rate esp. for larger populations
+	- notably genetic populations had same growth rates as demographic + genetic effects
+##### Discussion
+- So both of these contribute to lessened extinction risk (compared to evolutonary rescue alone)
+- Demographic treatment did enhance persistence with the most substantial affects immediately after the migration
+	- long-term effects on population size for large (but not small) pops
+- Genetic effects: lower extinction risk and also higher intrinsic fitness (pop growth) in final generation (less inbreeding depression enhanced adaptive capacity)
+- D + G reduced extinction risk rel. to D alone or G alone but did not increase final size or fitness
+	- demographic rescue could swamp effects of genetic rescue (weakly supported here - observed in one generation)
+	- no effects of size here - similar responses of small and large pops (interpretation is here but I don't buy it)

+Here, uses are (1) some empirical demonstration of rescue esp. differences between large and small popultions and (2) showing additional strategies/effects mainly from interactions with other populations.

+### Stewart, G.S., et al. 2017.
+The power of volutionary rescue is constrained by genetic load.
+Evolutionary applications.

+- Here: evolutionary rescue is from standing variation and no migration
+- Genetic load: higher in haploids than diploids b/c deleterious alleles are subject to selection (note: not applicable in our model b/c of dominance - deleterious alleles are acted on by selection)
+- Genetic load: drift load + inbreeding load
+	- inbreeding is estimated through comparing fitness with random mating in population at large
+	- drift load is estimated through comparing fitness with outcrossing with (other?) populations
+	- inbreeding turns to drift as heterozygosity is lost
+##### Methods
+- Trib studies: favorable and unfavorabl environments
+- Two founding sizes: N_0 = 10, N_0 = 40
+	- sex ratio not controlled
+- Non-evolving and evolving treatments
+- Measuring load: H is that by gen 8 inbreeding and genetic load combat effects of evolution
+	- test this by mixing individuals among popultions for mating and comparing with unmixed evolving populations
+	- (high difference here is heterosis, evidence of drift load)
+	- didn't measure inbreeding load (can't know sibs)
+	- able to do this for evolution treatment but not by size
+- Extinction analysis: binomial GLM
+	- data augmentation for favorable environment (add one extinct trial) because three of four treatment groups did not go extinct
+	- analysis: popsize x evolving x environment + fixed block
+- Of surviving populations, evaluated population size (repeated measures w/ previous size as predictor) in all time steps?
+	- also looked at log growth rates using ...
+##### Results
+- >50% of poor environment populations went extinct
+	- no interactions (power?) but env., fsize, evolution influence extinction risk
+	- small populations have 5x greater chanc of extinction compared to 40
+	- evolving populations have ~1/5 extinction risk of smaller ones
+- Poor environments: large populations quickly returned to smaller size, evolving populations larger than non-evolving ones in most time steps
+	- in favorable environmnts, evolving populations were only larger for first few generations before shrinking to approx. same size as large pops
+- Admixture: environment mixed populatons performed better than evolving and control populations in both treatments (save for unfavorable evolving population for which there were insufficient pops)
+	- suggests heterosis present in all environment types
+- What's happening here: in the evolving populations, populations evolve at first but disappear ~7 generations fter founding du to non-adaptive genetic processes e.g. inbreding and drift (esp. due to small size)
+	- supported by heterosis study, where the isolated populations likely had different alleles reach fixation
+	- similar results by Agashe et al. 2011 (Evolution)
+	- may also be due to epigenetics or grand-maternal environmental effects

+Okay notably not rescue (and the evidence of adaptation sems kinda weak) but good empirical demonstration of accumulation of load during the adaptation process, limiting adaptive capacity.